Data Protection in Georgia

 Definitions in Georgia

-The Data Protection Law defines personal data as any information relating to an identified or identifiable natural person.
-An identifiable natural person is one who can be identified, directly or indirectly, including by his / her name, surname, identification number, location data and electronic communication identifiers, or by physical, physiological, mental, psychological, genetic, economic, cultural or social characteristics.
+Under the law, personal data is defined as any information relating to an identified or identifiable natural person.
+A natural person is considered identifiable if they can be identified directly or indirectly, including by reference to identifiers such as name, identification number, geolocation data, electronic communication identifiers, or factors specific to the physical, physiological, psychological, genetic, economic, cultural, or social identity of that person.

 Back to top